-You can enroll into a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Enrollment Period (or AEP) or open enrollment period starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
+You can enroll in a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Open Enrollment Period (or AEP) starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
 Please note that if you are just turning 65 or are newly eligible for Medicare, you will be granted a seven (7) month enrollment period when you can join a Medicare Part D or Medicare Advantage plan.
 The seven month period begins three months before your Medicare eligibility (or birthday) month, includes your eligibility month, and continues for three months after your Medicare eligibility month.
 However, your Medicare plan can begin no sooner than the first day of your Medicare eligibility month.
-Enrolling in a Medicare Part D or Medicare Advantage plan is easy and takes little time. : : Click here if you already know which Medicare Part D plan you want : : Click here to search for a Medicare Part D plan : : Click here to search for a Medicare Advantage plan

-Medicare Part D beneficiaries with an income above a certain level (see charts below) have an increase in their monthly Medicare Part D prescription drug plan premiums, based on the implementation of the Medicare Part D Income-Related Monthly Adjustment Amount (IRMAA).
+Medicare Part D beneficiaries with an income above a certain level (link to 2018 IRMAA rate charts) have an increase in their monthly Medicare Part D prescription drug plan premiums, based on the implementation of the Medicare Part D Income-Related Monthly Adjustment Amount (IRMAA).
 The Medicare Part D IRMAA began in January 2011.
-For the 2015 plan year, the IRMAA will increase slightly...
+For the 2018 plan year, the IRMAA will increase slightly.

 Our Q1Medicare.com RxSavings Center provides you with many different ways to search through retail drug discount programs.
 There is no cost to use the RxSavings-Center and you can search alphabetical by drug name or search by using the retailer's drug category or you can search by using the RxSavings-Finder - a combination of drug categories and discount drug programs.
 You will find that the discount drug information is also cross referenced with several lists of popular medications, including a list of the top 100 Medicare drugs.
 Links for each medication provide you with more information on drug strengths, form and available quantities - as well as discount drug program pricing, program availability, and program stipulations.
 You can also search by:

-Would you like to learn more about 2015 Medicare Part D Prescription Drug Plans?
-We have information available for all 2015 Medicare Part D prescription drug plans across the country!
+Would you like to learn more about 2018 Medicare Part D Prescription Drug Plans?
+We have information available for all 2018 Medicare Part D prescription drug plans across the country.
 We provide a national overview of all Part D plans and state specific summaries of the Medicare Part D prescription drug plans in your area.
 Here are a few state examples:

-Looking for a simpler way to determine which 2015 Medicare Part D prescription drug plans cover a particular medication?
-Try our prescription drug search tool : PDP-DrugFinder.
+Looking for a simpler way to determine which 2018 Medicare Part D prescription drug plans cover a particular medication?
+Try our prescription drug search tool: PDP-DrugFinder.
 PDP-DrugFinder is designed for fast, single medication searches and provides plan details, cost-sharing, and average retail drug price, and drug usage management information for your covered medication.

 Is your particular medication also part of a local retailer’s drug discount program?
 Check our RxSavings-Finder to see if a lower discount price is available.